andre-duallsmart/backend-api-railway-starter/README.md

   - postgreSQL
 ---

-# Directus Railway Starter
+# Backend API Railway Starter

-This example runs a [Directus](https://directus.io/) instance with  config for external PostgreSQL.

-## ✨ Features

-- Directus
-- remote PostgreSQL config
-- Javascript

 ## 💁‍♀️ How to use